 The (tsukesage) kimonos find favour amongst both married and unmarried women, representing a versatile attire option.
 While they may be perceived as less prestigious in comparison to the huomongi, their status can vary based on the chosen accessories and patterns.

-Typically, tsukesage patterns exhibit modest dimensions, characterized by smaller motifs thoughtfully arranged across the garment’s hem, sleeves, (Yoke), and shoulders.
+Typically, tsukesage patterns exhibit modest dimensions, characterized by smaller motifs thoughtfully arranged across the garment’s hem, sleeves, (yoke), and shoulders.
 Differing from the huomongi, the tsukesage patterns are generally not aligned along the seamlines.
 Even when an eba style distribution is followed, it is intentionally designed to convey a sense of modesty relative to huomongi or tomesodes.
-An additional distinguishing factor is that the tsukesage kimonos are initially dyed and sold as tanmono – traditional Japanese narrow-loomed cloth used for Kimono production.
-Subsequently, they are tailored to individual measurements, whereas huomongi kimonos are dyed after the cloth pieces have been cut and are typically temporarily stitched for display at Kimono shops.
+An additional distinguishing factor is that the tsukesage kimonos are initially dyed and sold as tanmono – traditional Japanese narrow-loomed cloth used for kimono production.
+Subsequently, they are tailored to individual measurements, whereas huomongi kimonos are dyed after the cloth pieces have been cut and are typically temporarily stitched for display at kimono shops.

 Tsukesage kimonos are well-suited for a range of occasions, including children’s graduation ceremonies, intimate gatherings and reunions, semi-formal tea parties, visits to clients’ residences, attendance at theatrical performances like kabuki – Japanese traditional theatre – plays, and other semi-formal events.